thefourthone/plausibly-deniable-generals/README.md

 This project is the intersection of [Plausible Deniability](https://github.com/ad510/plausible-deniability) and [generals.io](https://generals.io).
 The basic idea is to create a way for custom clients to "cheat" in a fair and controlled way in a game very similar to generals.

-The way it does this is by only having clients show the neccessary information for interacting with other players to tghe server and then upon finishing the game reveal the moves they played.
+The way it does this is by only having clients show the neccessary information for interacting with other players to the server and then upon finishing the game reveal the moves they played.
 Changing the moves they played midgame is totally acceptable, but there has to be a normal rule-following replay that matches the given midgame information.

 ## How do I play this?